chaitjo/lstm-context-embeddings/README.md

 # Overview
-This repository contains code and results for a novel method to modify the word embeddings of a word in a sentence with its surrounding context using a biderectional Recurrent Neural Network (RNN).
+Presented here is a novel method to modify the vector embeddings of a word in a sentence with its surrounding context using a biderectional Recurrent Neural Network (RNN).

 Given the word embeddings for each word in a sentence/sequence of words, it can be represented as a 2-D tensor of shape (`seq_len`, `embedding_dim`).
 Then the following steps can be performed to add infomation about the surrounding words to each embedding -

 1. Pass the embedding of each word sequentially into a forward-directional RNN (fRNN).
 For each sequential timestep, we obtain the hidden state of the fRNN, a tensor of shape (`hidden_size`).
 The hidden state encodes information about the current word and all the words previously encountered in the sequence.
 Our final output from the fRNN is a 2-D tensor of shape (`seq_len`, `hidden_size`).

 2. Pass the embedding of each word sequentially (after reversing the sequence of words) into a backward-directional RNN (bRNN).
 For each sequential timestep, we again obtain the hidden state of the bRNN, a tensor of shape (`hidden_size`).
 The hidden state encodes information about the current word and all the words previously encountered in the sequence.
 Our output is a 2-D tensor of shape (`seq_len`, `hidden_size`).
 This output is reversed again to obtain the final output of the bRNN.

 3. Concatenate the fRNN and bRNN outputs element-wise for each of the `seq_len` timesteps in the two outputs.
 The final output is another 2-D tensor of shape (`seq_len`, `hidden_size`).

 **The fRNN and bRNN together form a bidirectional RNN.
 The difference between the final outputs of fRNN and bRNN is that at each timestep they are encoding information about two different sub-sequences (which are formed by splitting the sequence at the word at that timestep).**